TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/PageTree/Index.rst

    :alt: The page tree with the "About" page expanded

-Simultaneously have a look at the navigation in the frontend.
+At the same time, take a look at the navigation bar in the frontend.
 Click on **About** item in the main menu on top and then select **TYPO3** from the sub-menu:

 .. figure:: ../../Images/FrontendAboutPage.png
    :alt: Frontend of the Introduction Package

-As you see the main menu on top of your web site corresponds to the first level menu pages in the page tree.
+As you can see, the main menu on top of your web site corresponds to the first level menu pages in the page tree.
 The sub-menu of the **About** page in the frontend corresponds to the entries beneath **About** in the page tree.

-The page with the world icon represents the root of your web site.
+The page with the globe icon represents the root of your web site.
-There may be several web sites per TYPO3 installation.
+Multiple websites can exist within a single installation of TYPO3.
-The top node with the TYPO3 logo is a special container which is used to store very general information.
+The top node with the TYPO3 logo is a special container which is used to store shared resources such as File Mounts and backend user records.

-Modules may display the page tree or not.
-The presence of the page tree implies that the module reacts to the selection of a page in the page tree.
+Some modules make use of the page tree, but not all.
+The presence of the page tree implies that the module depends upon the selection of a specific pages in the page tree.

-A click on the page title opens that page in the content area on the right.
+Clicking on a pages title opens that page in the content area to the right.
 Hovering over the icon of a page will display its internal id.

-A click on the page icon will open the context menu.
+Clicking on the page icon will open the context menu.
 Alternatively you can right click the whole page title.

 .. figure:: ../../Images/BackendContextMenu.png